-What is a brain or spinal cord tumour?
+What are brain or spinal cord tumours?

 Benign (non-cancerous) tumours – Benign tumours usually have slow-growing cells and rarely spread.
 However, they may press on the brain, spinal cord, or the cranial nerves, and cause symptoms.
 Benign tumours may be found in areas of the brain that control vital life functions, and require urgent treatment.